jamesob/omgwebapp/README.md

 worse than useless.
 Last time you tried to get `node_modules` to work with docker's volume mounts, you wondered about jumping off your roof instead.

-Don't spend eight weeks of your life fretting over boilerplate, just use this halfway decent start.

 ![if you lived here you'd be home by now](assets/console.png)

+Don't spend eight weeks of your life fretting over boilerplate.
+Just use this halfway decent start.

 ### frontend